j-rriley/bolt-box/README3.md

 that enables the Networked Spell Checker is multithreaded.
 The threads are the main thread, worker threads, and log thread.
 Therefore, multiple clients can access the server at once and no data will be lost or compromised.
 Each time a word is entered,
 the word is returned followed by either "OK" or "MISPELLED" based off whether the input was spelled correctly. <br />
-When the server is ran using "./server", the person running the server can choose a port number and dictionary name that they want
-to be accessed.
+When the server is ran using "./server", the person running the server can choose a port number and dictionary name  <br /> that they want to be accessed.

 When the server first starts, this is what is seen on the server side: